-A description of the following should be included:
+For marine installations or structures, a description of the following should be included:

-- Lifeboats, evacuation stations, launching devices, life rafts, immersion suits, lifejackets, lifebuoys, fast rescue boats, pyrotechnic distress signals, ladders, etc., along with reference to the codes or standards used for their design, maintenance, inspection and testing of these systems and associated equipment. - Associated life-saving plans should be provided or information included in the description as to the quantity, capacity and location of life-saving equipment.

-- Confirmation that the evacuation equipment sizing and capacity is suitable for the demographics of personnel in the operating region. - Confirmation that personal survival equipment has been appropriately distributed. - For production, drilling and accommodations installations, the operating (e.g., trim, heel) and physical and environmental condition limitations (e.g., wind, temperature, sea state, pack ice) for the use of launched equipment should be specified.
+- Lifeboats, evacuation stations, launching devices, life rafts, immersion suits, lifejackets, lifebuoys, fast rescue boats, pyrotechnic distress signals, ladders, etc., along with reference to the codes or standards used for their design, maintenance, and inspection and for the testing of these systems and associated equipment. - Associated life-saving plans should be provided or information included in the description as to the quantity, capacity and location of life-saving equipment. - Confirmation that the evacuation equipment sizing and capacity is suitable for personnel who typically work in the operating region. - Confirmation that personal survival equipment has been appropriately distributed. - For production, drilling and accommodations installations, the operating (e.g., trim, heel) and physical and environmental condition limitations (e.g., wind, temperature, sea state, pack ice) for the use of launched equipment should be specified.

-[Refer to the requirements and associated guidance for production, drilling and accommodations installations under section 119 of the Framework Regulations and for all types of Marine Installations or Structures, sections 21, 29 and 46 of the OHS Regulations]
+[Refer to the requirements and associated guidance for production, drilling and accommodations installations under section 119 of the Framework Regulations and for marine installations or structures, sections 21, 29 and 46 of the OHS Regulations.]